The Ultimate Guide to Doggie Trail Snacks and Nutrition

 4. Break up large treats: If you have larger treats, consider breaking them into smaller, more manageable pieces.
 This reduces the risk of your dog swallowing the treat whole and choking.

-5. Use puzzle or slow feeders: For dogs that tend to gulp down their treats, consider using puzzle toys or slow feeders designed to dispense treats gradually.
+5. Use puzzle toys or slow feeders: For dogs that tend to gulp down their treats, consider using puzzle toys or slow feeders designed to dispense treats gradually.
 This can prevent them from swallowing large pieces and encourage slower, safer snacking.

 By being vigilant and mindful of potential choking hazards, you can ensure that your dog's trail snack experience remains enjoyable and safe.